Introduction

 Describing the UI in XML in a declarative manner offers several advantages:

-• XML files can be loaded dynamically as well, which allows for things like creating UIs from plugins or apps that are downloaded by the firmware.
+• XML files can also be loaded dynamically, enabling use cases such as creating UIs from plugins or apps downloaded by the firmware.

 • XML is simpler to write than C, enabling people with different skill sets to create LVGL UIs.